PoojaPallai-FirmwareEngineer/OpenCV_Python_library/Readme.md

 ---

-# OpenCV Color Space Conversion Codes
+# Color Space Conversion Codes in OpenCV

 OpenCV uses `cv.cvtColor(src, code)` to convert images between different color spaces.
 By default, images are loaded in **BGR** format, but they can be converted to or from other spaces as needed.

 ### Key Points

 - **Default in OpenCV:** Images are loaded as **BGR** (Blue, Green, Red), not RGB.
 - **Grayscale:** Single-channel intensity image; reduces memory usage and often speeds up processing.
 - **HSV (Hue, Saturation, Value):** Ideal for color-based segmentation because hue is less affected by lighting changes.